strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 Strimzi uses the following annotation on Kubernetes Pods to indicate the generation of the Cluster CA private key used to sign the cluster CA certificate that the pod currently trusts
 * strimzi.io/cluster-ca-key-generation

+Strimzi uses the following annotation on the Kafka and ZooKeeper nodes to store the full SHA1-hash of the certificate the nodes present to clients:
+* strimzi.io/server-cert-hash

 ### Existing reconcile flow

-The reconcile loop for certificates is split over a couple of classes that run one after another, those are:
+The reconcile loop for certificates using the Cluster CA is split over a couple of classes that run one after another in the following order:
 1. CaReconciler
 2. ZooKeeperReconciler
 3. KafkaReconciler